ryzzzzz682/adet-sena/README.md

 ## API Key

-To use the YouTube Data API, you need to provide your own API key.
-Replace `'YAIzaSyAQXjLOhOs5x4dB0Jou_KFTyGGDaU08T9I'` in the JavaScript code (`script` tag in `index.html`) with your actual API key obtained from the Google Cloud Console.
+To use the YouTube Data API, you need to provide your own API key. `'YAIzaSyAQXjLOhOs5x4dB0Jou_KFTyGGDaU08T9I'` in the JavaScript code (`script` tag in `index.html`) with your actual API key obtained from the Google Cloud Console.

 ## Development